tradingview/charting-library-tutorial/documentation/streaming-implementation.md

 We've implemented datafeed with searching/resolving symbols, loading historical data and providing real-time updates via WebSocket.

-Now you can go upper to the `chart` folder, run `npx serve` and see how it works.
+Now you can go upper to the `chart` folder and run `npx serve` (if not already done before) and see how it works.

 You can find the full code of this example in [Tutorial Repo][tutorial-repo-url].